Adila9977/Multimodal_Cardiovascular_Aging/WGS analysis/README.md

 * A brief description of the result files. <br>

 GWAS summary statistics are deposited in the <a href="https://www.ebi.ac.uk/gwas/">**NHGRI-EBI GWAS Catalog**</a>.

-## Data availability

-Individual-level UK Biobank data cannot be redistributed under the UK Biobank data-access policy.
-Researchers may apply directly to UK Biobank for access to the source data.

-The file paths in the scripts correspond to the original UK Biobank RAP project environment and must be updated before the scripts are used in another approved project.